nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

 task dft
 ```

-## OCCUP -- Controlling the occupations of molecular orbitals
+## OCCUP: Controlling the occupations of molecular orbitals

 Example:
 ```